brshallo/r4ds_solutions/docs/13-relational-data.md

 ## F-statistic: 25.42 on 7 and 356 DF,  p-value: < 2.2e-16
 ```

-For a variety of reasons, especially in cases where your observations are not independent, you may want to evaluate how the change in an attribute relates to the change in another attribute.
+There a variety of reasons^[Especially in cases where your observations are not independent] you may want to evaluate how the change in an attribute relates to the change in another attribute.
 In the cases below I plot the diffs for example:

 *(average value on 2013-02-07 to 2013-02-08) - (average value on 2013-02-08 to 2013-02-09)*